eltociear/website/src/lib/content/frameworks/en/implementation/treaty-for-our-only-home/index.md

 **Key Mechanisms**: Global Knowledge Stewardship Council, transdisciplinary foresight labs, AI-assisted governance with ethical safeguards, Global Civic Curriculum, and Office of the Adversary for institutional red-teaming.

-**Keystone Reform**: **Debt Justice** - Automatic debt pauses during crises (cross-pillar integration)
+**Keystone Reform**: **Sovereign Debt Transformation** - Enable nations to transition from debt-based growth imperatives to regenerative economies (cross-pillar integration with Pillar 4)

 **Impact**: *For Maya, this means traditional knowledge receives equal institutional standing with academic science in policy-making.
 For Dr. Williams, it means medical research is protected from corporate bias through transparent, ethical review processes.
-For Ambassador Chen, it means small nations can't be crushed by debt during climate disasters.*
+For Ambassador Chen, it means her nation can escape the debt trap by servicing obligations through verified coral reef restoration and renewable energy development—breaking free from the growth imperative while building genuine resilience.
+Crisis debt pauses provide additional protection during disasters.*

 [Learn more about the Five Pillars](/frameworks/treaty-for-our-only-home#five-pillars)